How much does it cost to build a 3G 5-a-side pitch?

 21 September 2018 • By - Emilie Adib

-How much does it cost to build a 5-a-side pitch?
+How much does it cost to build a 5-a-side pitch? or even an 11-a-side pitch?
 If you’re a venue owner looking to re-lay your football pitch, or you’re a football fan who dreams of having their own 5-a-side pitch in their garden, this question may have crossed your mind.

 So what does it actually take to lay your own pitch?
 We’re going to cover it all, from the pitch itself, to goal posts and floodlights…